MichaelRFox/fxToolTip.js/README.md

 * **mousePoint** (boolean) - true | false
 * **default** - false
 * **returns** - if the mousePoint argument is passed, the .mousePoint() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .mousePoint() method is called with no arguments, the .mousePoint() method returns the current mousePoint setting.
 * **description** - if set to true, the .mousePoint() method causes the tooltip to be displayed relative to the cursor position instead of the target element.
 If set to false the tooltip will be displayed relative to the target element.
-In this case, the tooltip will attempt to center relative to one of the four sides of the target element (depending on the autoposition setting).
+In this case, the tooltip will attempt to center relative to one of the four sides of the target element (depending on the auto-position setting).
 If, due to document viewport limitations, the tooltip can't center itself, it will adjust the tooltip left, right, up, or down as appropriate, but offset the tooltip pointer to keep it centered on the element.

 ``` javascript
 fxToolTip.create('myElement', 'Loreiem Ipsum')